 2. Get to Know the Language and Culture

 If you’re studying abroad in a country where English is not the first language, volunteering abroad will give you a great way to practice your language skills.
 After all, the more chances you have to hear and speak the language you’re learning with natives in daily life (as opposed to fellow learners in a classroom setting), the better.

 Even if the country you choose doesn’t speak another language, your decision to volunteer abroad can help you learn more about the culture, lifestyle, and values of those who live there.
 By meeting and interacting with so many people each day, you’ll experience for yourself how the culture differs from your own.

 This will allow you to broaden your knowledge of the world community as you gain a deeper and fuller understanding of how others see and interact with the world around them.

 Putting volunteer work on your resume is helpful, but putting volunteer work from abroad on it is outstanding.
 Not many job applicants can say they volunteered their time to help in another country while going to school — and global experience is something employers are increasingly coveting.

 This is why your future job search is another reason to volunteer abroad.
 In fact, it benefits your job search in more ways than one.
 Listing it on your resume may help yours get picked from the pile, but discussing it in-person can help you nail the job interview.

-All of these reasons should be enough for you to consider volunteering when you study abroad.
+As you can see, the benefits to volunteering abroad are rich and well-worth your time and effect.
 Even if you can only find an hour or two per week to volunteer, you’ll reap the benefits of helping people when you study in another country.